In this Ultimate Guide to Florida Veteran Benefits, we’ll take a closer look at a number of state veteran benefits, including:

 Tuition Waivers for Purple Heart Recipients

-If you’re a veteran awarded the Purple Heart or combat decoration superior in precedence, you may be eligible for a full tuition waiver towards your college degree.
+If you’re a veteran awarded the Purple Heart or combat decoration superior in precedence, you may be eligible for a full tuition waiver toward your college degree.
 Decorations considered superior include:

 - Medal of Honor